Families mourn, worry as victims begin to be identified in wake of elementary school shooting

 “We should have more restrictions, especially if these kids are not in their right state of mind and all they want to do is just hurt people, especially innocent children going to the schools,” Garza said.

+Mireles posted a letter on the school’s website at the start of the school year, introducing herself to her new students.

+“Welcome to the 4th grade!
+We have a wonderful year ahead of us!”
+Mireles wrote, noting she had been teaching 17 years, loved running and hiking, and had a “supportive, fun, and loving family.”
+She mentioned that her husband was a school district police officer, and they had a grown daughter and three “furry friends.”

-On social media, pictures of smiling children were posted, their families begging for information.
+In the hours after the shooting, pictures of smiling children were posted on social media, their families begging for information.
 Classes had been winding down for the year and each school day had a theme.
 Tuesday’s was Footloose and Fancy.
 Students were supposed to wear a nice outfit with fun or fancy shoes.

-Hillcrest Memorial Funeral Home, which is located across the street from Robb Elementary School, said in a Facebook post on Tuesday evening that it would be assisting families of the shooting victims with no cost for funerals.
+Hillcrest Memorial Funeral Home, which is located across the street from Robb Elementary School, said in a Facebook post that it would be assisting families of the shooting victims with no cost for funerals.